Sorry you missed our fall 2020 REGIONAL Train the Trainer workshops but you can still get certified!

 *If you are unable to attend a Regional Workshop and are interested in having one at your school (minimum: 5 attendees) or in any of our other Faculty training opportunities please fill out our Request form found here

 Please note that once registered you will be responsible for payment within 45 days of invoicing.
-To cancel your registration you must email us (firstname.lastname@example.org) 7 days before your scheduled workshop.
+To cancel your registration you must email us () 7 days before your scheduled workshop.

-Join our mailing list at the bottom of this page to stay informed of Workshops and Center Events!
+Click HERE to join our mailing list to stay informed of Workshops and Center Events!

 "WHEN THE KIDS COME BACK"